modelscope/evalscope/docs/en/user_guides/backend/vlmevalkit_backend.md

 :::
 ::::

-#### Parameter Descriptions
+#### Parameters
-The [basic parameters](#basic-parameters) are consistent with the deployed model service evaluation method, but the model parameters differ:
+The [basic parameters](#parameters) are consistent with the deployed model service evaluation method, but the model parameters differ:
 - `model`: A list of dictionaries where each model requires different fields:
   - `name`: Model name, refer to the [models supported by VLMEvalKit](https://github.com/open-compass/VLMEvalKit/blob/main/vlmeval/config.py).
   - `model_path` and other parameters: Refer to the [model parameters supported by VLMEvalKit](https://github.com/open-compass/VLMEvalKit/blob/main/vlmeval/config.py).